maciejmiklas/node-mcu-utils/README.md

 # Ntp Clock
 This script provides functionality to run a clock with precision of one second and to synchronize this clock every few hours with NTP server.

 In the code below we first configure WiFi access.
-Once the WiFi access has been established it will call *nc.start()*.
+Once the WiFi access has been established it will call *ntpc.start()*.
 This function will start Clock that will get synchronized with given NTP server every minute.
-Now you can access actual UTC time in seconds over this variable *nc.current*.
+Now you can access actual UTC time in seconds over this variable *ntpc.current*.
 In order to show that it's working we have registered timer that will call *printTime()* every second.
-This function reads current time as *nc.current* and prints it as local time.
+This function reads current time as *ntpc.current* and prints it as local time.

 ```lua
 collectgarbage() print("RAM init", node.heap())